Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - Orchestration (Langflow, n8n)/n8n/Webhook inbound with authentication.md

 Required knowledge: Know how to use webhooks already.
-Refer to [[Webhook Triggers Workflow - Testing vs Production (n8n)]]
+Refer to [[Webhook inbound triggers workflow]]

 ---